jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/evolution-lumu/index.md

 date: 2020-03-17
 subtitle: Lumu's tip on continuous compromise assessment
 category: opinions
-tags: cybersecurity, security-testing, pentesting, vulnerability, hacking, business
+tags: cybersecurity, security-testing, pentesting, vulnerability, hacking, company
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620330870/blog/evolution-lumu/cover_s2kww9.webp
 alt: Photo by Johannes Plenio on Unsplash
 description: This post is based on the information given on February 7th by Sylvester, from Lumu, in his webinar 'Cybersecurity Testing Limitations & How to Overcome Them.'